CBN vs THC – what’s the difference?

 Because CBN comes from THC, it is often perceived to be psychoactive.
 However, its potency is too weak to generate noticeable psychoactive effects for most people.

 THC, however, is a different ball game.
 It is known to induce strong psychoactive effects dose-dependently.
-For instance, in low to moderate doses, THC causes a “high” that most users associate with feelings of euphoria and happiness.
-There are suggestions that it may also boost creativity and focus.
+For instance, in low to moderate doses, THC causes a “high” that most users associate with feelings of euphoria and relaxation.

 How to Take CBN and THC?